luriep/luriep/README.md

 - 👋 Hi, I’m @luriep
-- 👀 I’m a geek interested in all things technical.
+- 👀 I’m interested in all things technical.
 - 🌱 I’m currently learning GitHub
 - 📫 best to reach me by email at pete  <at> luriep dot com or at this same alias on twitter